davidroman0O/gronos/readme.md

 Gronos is a concurrent application management library for Go, designed to simplify the process of managing multiple concurrent applications within a single program.
 It provides a structured approach to application lifecycle management, error handling, and inter-application communication.

-> I saw myself writting the same boilerplate code over and over again for Domain Driven Application specifically so I made a library to stop wasting time and repeating myself.
+> I saw myself writting the same boilerplate code over and over again for Domain Driven Applications specifically so I made a library to stop wasting time and repeating myself.
 Now we can all enjoy a tool to sandbox lifecycled functions aka "runtime applications" broadly known as lifecycle functions.

 Warning: